davnicwil/react-frontload/README.md

 #### Load data asynchronously into your React components.
 Works on both client and server render.

-> A bug which caused issues with multiple server renders happening in parallel was fixed in v1.0.5. **Everyone using this library should upgrade immediately**!

-> It has the same API as previous versions, so will just work with your existing code, however it requires you have node version **8.12.0 or above** to work.

-> If you have to run on a node version less than 8.12.0, support for that is being worked on and will come soon.
-As a workaround, you can in the meantime use v1.0.4, which has the same API that will be added again in a future version.
-See issues #23 and #27 for more detail on this.
+> **Upgrade to v1.0.6 immediately, it contains an important bugfix**

+> v1.0.6 fixes a bug with parallel server renders.
+If you are running node @ v8.12.0+, upgrade to v1.0.6 and you are done, your existing code will just work.
+If you are running node below v0.8.12, you have to make a tiny change to your server render code.
+[Please see here](/docs/react-frontload-parallel-server-render-bugfix.md) for details.

 Client render                   | Server render :------------------------------:|:-----------------------------: